“I just wanna be your one man band”

-Back in the last quarter of the last century I was sitting in my choir class listening to a couple of upper classmen talking about how much they liked a certain song.
+Back in the third quarter of the last century I was sitting in my choir class listening to a couple of upper classmen talking about how much they liked a certain song.
 They were impressed with the vocalists and their ultra high harmonies.
 The name of the song was One Man Band.
 And the band was Three Dog Night.
 I hadn’t heard of them before that, so I made sure to listen to the radio until I heard the song.
 And those guys were right.
 Wow.
 Some high and tight harmonies!
 I quickly became a Three Dog Night fan.
-(If you prefer to listen rather than read, check out this episode of the Rhyme and Reason Podcast)

 Fast forward and I’ve actually been a one man band

-America is a great place to explore by highways and byways.
-Back in the 80’s me and my little blue truck, Ol’ Blue, saw a lot of those roads (He wasn’t Ol’ Blue back then).
-Now, when I say a great place to explore, I don’t mean every part of every place was great.
-We saw some cool cities, towns, and venues…and we visited some that were, shall we say, not so cool.
+America is a great place to explore.
+Especially on the secondary highways and byways.
+Back in the 80’s me and my little blue truck, Ol’ Blue, saw a lot of those roads (He wasn’t Ol’ back then).
+Now…when I say a great place to explore, I don’t mean every part of every place was great.
+Sure, we saw some cool cities, towns, and venues.
+But we visited some that were, shall we say, not so cool.

-But the point is, I got to see a massive amount of our land and get paid to do it.
-Either as a member of four-piece bands, or trios, or duos, or as a one man band, music paid for my travels.
-Sometimes I’d have some down time from the bookings and I’d just zoom across country to be somewhere just so I could say I’d been there.
+And the point is, I got to see a massive amount of America and got paid to do it.
+As a member of four-piece bands, or trios, or duos, or as a one man band, music paid for my travels.
+Sometimes, on my off days, I’d just zoom somewhere just so I could say I’d been there.
 For example, I had some time on a weekend between a two-week stay in El Paso, Texas.
 What did I do?
 Sit in the room and watch MTV?
 Not on your life.
 I knew I was right on the border of New Mexico, and it was just a hop, skip, and short cruise to Arizona.

 While the other guys laid around our hotel rooms, I jumped in Ol’ Blue and zipped across I-10 until I reached Arizona.
 Hadn’t been there before that time, and now I could add it to the travel notches on my belt.

 And experience.
 Lots of experience.
-My travels took me in all four directions up and down and back and forth in America.
-I got to experience more kinds of people, places, and things than you might imagine.
+My travels took me in all four directions up and down and back and forth across America.
+I got to experience more kinds of people, places, and things than you can shake a drumstick at.
 I’m certain those experiences gave me a lifetime of creative ideas and ammunition for writing and songwriting.
-And I’m sharing this with you because, in case you didn’t know, I hire my services out.
+And that brings me to you, if you’re a business owner or entrepreneur.

-Yeah, I actually write, produce, and perform for businesses, organizations, and marketing and branding.
+Yeah, I actually write, produce, and perform for businesses, organizations, and websites.
 You can see and hear tons of samples all through my website.
-And you can hear even more on the Rhyme and Reason Podcast.
-I’ve shared scores of songs on there you won’t find here on TonyFunderburk.com

 But just so you know, I take my words, music, and voice work seriously.
-So, if you’re just a tire kicker, we’re not a good match.
-I only work with business owners and entrepreneurs who are looking to turn up the volume.
-Are you ready for me to be your one man band?
+So, if you’re just a tire kicker, we’re probably not a good match.
+I only work with business owners and entrepreneurs looking to turn up the volume.
+People I believe I can help creatively connect with more ears, eyes, sales, and profits.